Can Language Models Reason about Individualistic Human Values and Preferences?: Training Models to Capture Patterns and Dynamics of Individualistic Values

-\textbf{How do models trained on data from different global regions show discrepant predictive power over cross-region individuals?} In order to gauge how individual data across different global regions impact a learned model's ability to reason about the value of diverse populations, we train models with data from each of the six continents (see Figure \ref{fig:continent_models}).
-Indeed, content-specific models result in drastically divergent continent-specific performances.
-These models typically achieve the best (Europe, North America, Asia) or second-best (South America, Africa) performance for the corresponding continent's test population (except Oceania), highlighting the strong influence of regional data in supervising performance on the same population.
+\paragraph{Models trained on different global regions show discrepant predictive power over cross-region individuals.} To evaluate how regional data impacts a model's ability to reason about diverse populations, we trained models using data from each of six continents (Figure \ref{fig:continent_models}).
+These continent-specific models showed significantly varying performances.
+They typically achieve the best (Europe, North America, Asia) or second-best (South America, Africa) performance for the corresponding continent's test population (except Oceania), emphasizing the strong impact of regional data on performance for the corresponding populations.
 Sometimes, we also observe a particularly strong performance of some content-specific models on other populations.
 For instance, \textit{North America} model achieves the best performance on the \textit{South America} test data; \textit{European} model achieves the best performance on \textit{Africa} test set.
 This trend aligns with geographical proximity and the commonly held impression of a close influence between the source and test continents.

-The Oceania model and performance on the Oceania test sets prove exceptional cases among continent-specific models: all models (except the Africa model) show quite high performance on the Oceania test set, and the Oceania model performs poorly across all continent of test sets, except on its own population and the North American population, which shares cultural similarity.
-We hypothesize that such an irregular pattern is due to the Oceania data lacking diversity, as all Oceania data is from New Zealand.
-Thus, a model trained on a relatively homogeneous pool of individuals cannot learn the diverse individualistic value patterns; correspondingly, a homogeneous test set is easier to predict, even for regional models.
-Finally, the model trained on worldwide data achieves comparable, if not stronger, performance on all continent-specific test sets compared to regional models.
-These results highlight the importance of diverse cross-region data for teaching the models a robust sense of global human value patterns.
+Oceania was an exception: while most models (except the Africa model) performed well on Oceania’s test set, the model trained on Oceania data underperformed on all test sets except Oceania and North America.
+We hypothesize this is due to the limited diversity of the Oceania dataset, which consists entirely of responses from New Zealand.

+To quantitatively confirm the homogeneity of the Oceania data, we assess whether respondents' answers are skewed across survey questions (i.e., disproportionately clustered around certain options).
+To measure this, we compute the \textbf{Shannon’s Evenness Index} ($J'$).
+This metric captures how evenly distributed responses are across answer choices, analogous to species evenness in ecology.
+The index ranges from 0 (completely uneven) to 1 (perfectly even), with lower values indicating more homogeneous response patterns.